-In this blog post, we will explore the relationship between AI and HR, highlighting how AI complements rather than replaces HR jobs.
+In this blog, we will explore the relationship between AI and HR, highlighting how AI complements rather than replaces HR jobs.

 The Evolution of AI in HR